kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 The built binary will be located in `bin/kube-scheduler`.

+#### Create a Python environment for the Python solver

 As the plugin uses a Python solver, the Python environment and the solver code also need to be set up.
-This step is not needed if using the docker image as it already contains the Python environment and the solver code.
+This step is not needed if you are building it as a docker image (as the docker image will contain everything needed).

-#### Create a Python environment for the Python solver

 ```bash
 sudo install -d -m 0755 /opt/venv/